Michaelszeng/Certifiable-Kinematically-Constrained-Landmark-based-SLAM/README.md

 ## Benchmarking

-The benchmarking code is located in the `benchmarking` folder.
+To run replicate the experiments shown in our report, see the the benchmarking code located in the `benchmarking` folder.
 To begin, run one of the following scripts: `benchmark_error.py`, `benchmark_rank.py`, or `benchmark_runtime.py`.
 These scripts will generate the necessary data and save it as `.npy` files.
 For running custom trials, you can edit the `trials` list within each script, using the provided example as a guide.

 After generating the data, use the corresponding graphing script, `graph_error.py`, `graph_rank.py`, or `graph_runtime.py`, to process the `.npy` files and produce the graphs.
 For custom trials, remember to update the `files` list in the graphing scripts to reflect the new file names.